bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

         parameters:
           synchronous_commit: "on"

-Note that Patroni, which manages many aspects of the cluster’s availability, will favor availability over synchronicity.
+Note that Patroni, which manages many aspects of the cluster"s availability, will favor availability over synchronicity.
 This means that if a synchronous replica goes down, Patroni will allow for asynchronous replication to continue as well as writes to the primary.
 However, if you want to disable all writing if there are no synchronous replicas available, you would have to enable synchronous_mode_strict, i.e.:

 spec:
   patroni: